aejenk/glitchup/README.md

 If you have any questions, for example *"What's databending?"* or *"Why did you make this?"*, check the [**Q&A**](./Q&A.md)

+If you wanna have a headstart on databending, check out the [databending tutorial!](./TUTORIAL.md)

 ## Options

 An example options file can be found at [`Options.toml`](./Options.toml).
 I'll explain some important parts: